-The following disbursement methods will be available: Advance, Reimbursement, and Direct Payment.
-Disbursements for (Components 1, 2 and 3) will be primarily based on the use of Advances to DAs. • Disbursements will be report based.
+- The following disbursement methods will be available: Advance, Reimbursement, and Direct Payment.
+Disbursements for (Components 1, 2 and 3) will be primarily based on the use of Advances to DAs. - Disbursements will be report based.
 Advances will be provided to the DAs based on six month's forecasts and subsequent quarterly IFRs will be used for documentation of expenditures and the request for subsequent advances.
 For Category 1, expenditures will be recognized upon the actual transfer of the funds for AR or WC from the PFIs to the MSMEs and not upon the approval of the related AR and WC MSME package.
 For Category 2, expenditures will be recognized upon the payment of the receipt of the goods or related services.
 IFRs will include a custom field to measure the flow-usage of loan facilities so that these can be counted as disbursed once an MSME uses a loan provided by the PFI.
-The minimum application size for Direct Payments and Reimbursements and overall disbursement arrangements will follow standard disbursement policies and procedures established in the Disbursement Guidelines for Investment Project Financing, dated February 2017, and in the Disbursement and Information Letter of the project.
+The minimum application size for Direct Payments and Reimbursements and overall disbursement arrangements will follow standard disbursement policies and procedures established in the Disbursement and Information Letter of the project.